Documentation

 const result = await client.files.upload("./path/to/image.jpg");

-console.log("File uploaded successfully:", result.file);
+console.log("File uploaded successfully:", result.data);

 } catch (error) {